bmguillo/NLC_JobRecommendations_HR/README.md

 ## Evaluate Results
 - If the model is performing well, we can deploy into production.
 If it is not, we have to improve our training data, retrain and test again for the accuracy we expect
+- Measure how well your model performed by determining the accuracy, precision and recall
+    - Precision: percentage of documents labeled as positive that are actually positive
+        Formula: True Positives/(True Positives + False Positives)
+    - Recall: % of documents labeled as positived were succesfully retrieved
+        Formula: True Positives/(True Positives + False Negatives)
+    - Accuracy: fraction of documents relevant to a query that were succesfully retrieved
+        Formula: (True Positives + True Negatives)/Total Document Count

 ## Deploy Model to production